modrinth/docs/docs/details/contributing.md

 ### Documentation

 The [documentation](https://github.com/modrinth/docs) (which you are reading right now!) is the place to find any and all general information about Modrinth and its API.
-Instead of using npm to build and develop the documentation, you should instead use [yarn](https://yarnpkg.com). `yarn install` followed by `yarn start` will serve the docs on `localhost:3000` with hot reloading and open a browser window pointing there.
+The instructions are largely the same as [knossos](#knossos-frontend), except for the lint commands.